hci-lab-um/heuristics-for-test-tool-design/H03-What-previous-experiences-do-people-bring-to-the-tool.md

 - Will the tool users be familiar with testing / IT terminology?
 If they are business testers they may not be.
 - What else do they need to know to be able to use the tool successfully and how do you supply that to them?
 - What else have they experienced that might affect ow they perceive or use the tool?
+- If a team also ready has expereince of a particular tool, is it more beneficial to get a similar tool (to save learning costs even if the tool is subotimal) or to get the optimal tool (even if that requires a lot of relearning and retraining).

 </details>